Ph.D guidelines in French

 - Total of 72 credit hours, including post-course work hours (8999) and ABD research hours (9999) of which at least 39 (previously 52) must be from formal coursework

 Year Two, semester two: Student admitted to Ph.D. program.
 Selection of the dissertation director.
 In consultation with the dissertation director, qualifying exam committee established.
 Areas of specialization and reading list approved by dissertation director and submitted to the qualifying exam committee (no later than finals week).

 Year Three, preceding summer: Qualifying Exam preparation

 Year Three, semester one: Qualifying Exams, language reading exam or coursework completed.
 At her/his discretion, the dissertation director may alter the exam schedule.
-However, all exams and proposals must be completed no later than the end of the third year.
+However, all exams and proposals must be completed no later than the end of the third year (end of April).

 Year Three, semester two: Presentation of dissertation proposal eight weeks after passing the qualifying exams.
 Exams and proposal must all be completed no later than the end of the third academic year.
 ABD status